 He drives me back to my bike around noon and I tried to offer him money but he refused.
 I thanked him again and headed off to try to reach Afangi before midnight.
 I faced a strong head wind and the road conditions worsen as the F35 turns straight north.
 I passed a Swiss couple and then a few hours later a Swedish couple.
 They both mentioned a geothermal pool at Hveravellir.
 I was going to skip it to reach my destination but I decided that personal enjoyment is more important than trying to kill myself to make arbitrary deadlines.

 At Hveravellir I saw the steam billowing from pockets of water that are boiling at the surface.
-There is a building that serves food and I had a burger and fries.
+There is a building that serves food and I'd a burger and fries.
 I rented a towel and headed to the pool.
 It's quite chilly outside but once dipped into the water you get to a comfortable +35C.
-I stayed in for about 2 hours until I was well pruned.
+I stayed in for about two hours until I was well pruned.

 The sun still lingering as always and the time only being 1900h I decided to continue north.
 Before I left I chat with 2 French Canadian girls who I remembered seeing that morning at Kerlingarfjöll.
 They had taken a bus from the campsite to Hveravellir because the road conditions were proving too difficult for them and they mentioned they had two male companions biking up to join them.
 They offered to let me camp next to them but I tell them my plans.
 They wished me luck and I headed out.